 - Degrees offered: master of arts (MA) in public administration or nonprofit management; master of business administration (MBA); doctorate in public administration.
-Joint master's and juris doctor degrees, as well as dual master's degrees. - The doctorate in public administration was the upper Midwest's first such program. - International student body provides a distinctive learning atmosphere in which cross-cultural, as well as cross-sector, exchanges occur. - Concentrations in business include international management, conflict management, human resources, and finance. - Continuing studies seminars and certificate programs focus on current and relevant subjects to professionals in businesses, government, and nonprofit organizations. - 2008-2009 enrollment: 550 degree-seeking students.
+Joint master's and juris doctor degrees, as well as dual master's degrees. - The doctorate in public administration was the upper Midwest's first such program. - International student body provides a distinctive learning atmosphere in which cross-cultural, as well as cross-sector, exchanges occur. - Concentrations in business include international management, conflict management, human resources, and finance. - Continuing studies seminars and certificate programs focus on current and relevant subjects to professionals in businesses, government, and nonprofit organizations. - 2010-2011 enrollment: 650 degree-seeking students.

-Admissions: 651-523-2900 or 1-800-753-9753
+School of Business Admissions: 651-523-2900 or 1-800-753-9753 gradprog@hamline.edu

-gradprog@hamline.edu